jtovarro/ocp-secured-integration/README.md

 * 🛠️ Requires modifying application deployment configurations.
 * 🔒 Secrets can only be injected into containers, not OpenShift configuration.
 * 📂 Secrets can only be injected as files, not environment variables.
+* ❌ Not supported by Red Hat.
+* ⚡ High resources consumption as each pod with secret needs a permanent sidecar container.

 #### 💡 Other Considerations
 * 🚀 Installation does not require an operator.